risingOM-06/Tritects.PatientTriage.ai/README.md

 ---

-# 🔍 AI Decision Insights
+# AI Decision Insights

-Users can select a patient from the live queue to inspect available decision information.
+Users can select a patient from the live queue to inspect decision-related information.

 The dashboard displays: